tstack/lnav/docs/source/cli.rst

 .. option:: -i

-   Install the format files in the :file:`.lnav/formats/` directory.
+   Install the given files in the lnav configuration directories.
-   Individual files will be installed in the :file:`installed` directory and git repositories will be cloned with a directory name based on their repository URI.
+   Format files, SQL, and lnav scripts will be installed in the :file:`formats/installed`.
+Configuration files will be installed in the :file:`configs/installed` directory.
+Git repository URIs will be cloned with a directory name based on their repository URI.

 .. option:: -u